 The play’s story is original, well-written by Elizabeth Kuti and brought magnificently to life by the actors.
 Fishskin Trousers is about sin, repentance, chance and defeat, and it’s deeply cathartic.
 Definitely worth seeing.

-Fishskin Trousers is on at the Finborough Theatre until 28th September 2013, for further information or to book visit here.
+Fishskin Trousers is at the Finborough Theatre until 28th September 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for Fishskin Trousers here: